MarioDiCaprio/mamba-frontend/README.md

     for components under `/pages`.
 - `/utils`:
     Contains other utilities.

+## Testing
+This project uses *Cypress* for both Unit- and E2E-Tests.
+Please follow these instructions to run the tests.
+### Unit Tests
+In order to run Unit Tests you first need to build the project: `yarn build`.
+After that you can run all tests with `yarn cypress:run:ct`.
+- Unit tests are located in a folder alongside each component in the `/components` directory.
+### E2E Tests
+In order to run E2E Tests you need to start the development server first: `yarn dev`.
+Then, run all tests with `yarn cypress:run`.
+- E2E tests address the components under the `/pages` directory and are located under `/cypress/e2e`.

+## Requirements
+This application requires [NodeJS](https://nodejs.org) (v.16 or above, though older versions may work too) and its package manager [Yarn](https://yarnpkg.com/) to be installed.

 ## Deployment
 This application was deployed on *Heroku* and is publicly accessible [here](https://mamba-frontend.herokuapp.com).